Nolan Jones Player Props: Rockies vs. Dodgers

-Nolan Jones -- batting .278 with three doubles, two home runs, five walks and seven RBI in his past 10 games -- will be in action for the Colorado Rockies versus the Los Angeles Dodgers, with Clayton Kershaw on the mound, on August 10 at 10:10 PM ET.
+On Friday, Nolan Jones (.286 batting average in his past 10 games, with three doubles, two home runs, five walks and seven RBI) and the Colorado Rockies face the Los Angeles Dodgers, whose starting pitcher will be Lance Lynn.
+First pitch is at 10:10 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Brewers.
+He had a hitless showing in his most recent game (0-for-3) against the Dodgers.

 Nolan Jones Game Info & Props vs. the Dodgers